Casino House Edge Explained: How Casinos Make Money

 A blackjack player might win five hands in a row.
 That happens all the time.
 But over thousands of hands, the mathematical structure of the game gradually pulls results toward the casino’s advantage.

-It’s the same idea behind the law of large numbers, a principle in probability theory explaining how results converge toward expected outcomes over a large number of trials.
+It is the same idea behind the law of large numbers, a principle in probability theory explaining how results converge toward expected outcomes over a large number of trials.
 The more bets placed, the closer outcomes move toward the built-in probability.

 In probability theory, the law of large numbers explains why long-term results in casino games gradually approach their statistical expectation.

 The house edge is the long game.
-It ensures the stability and profit of the casino long-term because the edge is baked into the games.
+It ensures the stability and long-term profit of the casino because the edge is baked into the games.

 $1,000 Wager Simulation — Expected Loss by Game